JupiterOne/graph-jira/docs/development.md

 1. During setup, allow the onboarding wizard to create a populated project having the name `SP`.
-2. Create a new user `jupiterone-dev` with the password `tA_WFXarmbnhh6Xkfrx`.
+2. Create a new user `jupiterone-dev`.
-3. `cp .env.example .env` and vefify configuration values.
+3. `cp .env.example .env` and verify configuration values.
+4. `LOAD_ENV=1 yarn test` to make new recording using the configuration.

 ## Authentication